blimasouza/project_euler/README.md

 # Project Euler

-I will collect in this repository my Mathematica solutions for the problems proposed in https://projecteuler.net/.
+I will collect in this repository my Mathematica and Julia solutions for the problems proposed in the [Project Euler](https://projecteuler.net/).